rgorby/MAGE/docs/source/running/geoGRQuickStart.rst

-Geospace - Gamera Raiju (GR) Quick Start
+MAGE - Without TIEGCM (GR) Quick Start
 ==========================================

-These instructions illustrate the process of running a magnetosphere simulation using the MAGE model in the ``kaiju`` code.
+These instructions illustrate the process of running a geospace simulation using the MAGE model without coupling with TIEGCM.
+We call this version of the model "GR" ("GAMERA-RAIJU") for brevity.

 Before you begin